ResearchComputing/Documentation/docs/access/logging-in.md

 2. Enter your Identikey in response to the “login as” prompt
 3. When prompted to enter your password:
     * If you are logging in using Duo Push, simply type your Identikey password.
 You will then receive an authentication request from the Duo app on your phone.
 Approve the request.
-    * If you are using Duo SMS, Phone Call, or Token login methods, instructions can be [found here](duo-2-factor-authentication.md).
+    * If you are using Duo SMS, Phone Call, or Token login methods, instructions can be on the [Duo 2 Factor Authorization](duo-2-factor-authentication.md) page.
     ```{note}
     As a security feature, PuTTY does not display any text while you type your password
     ```